It’s time we stop feeling like we’re falling apart and start regaining control of our bodies, minds, and lives.

 So let me set the record straight.

-Regardless, there are some things that you can start doing right now to kickstart this new decade!
+Regardless, there are some things that you can start doing right now to kickstart your efforts!

 If I could give you just one piece of advice that will help you live a longer, healthier, more comfortable life, it would be this: